 1. SEO Tips To Follow For Shopify Product Pages

 Who doesn’t wish to get their products ranked on the first page of the search engine?
 Of course, every site owner dreams of this.
-It’s a well-known fact that ranking on the first page can shoot up your sales sky high.
+It’s well-known that ranking on the first page can shoot your sales sky-high.

 That said, we’ve listed some guidelines that you can follow to make your product page SEO-friendly.
 So, keep them in mind while optimising your Shopify website.